-Despite very tight pricing, both bond and bank debt were oversubscribed - the bank debt allocations were cut back by around one-third even though the pricing on the bank debt mirrored that of the bonds.
-This is unusual and symptomatic of the bond and bank debt being tendered in parallel and the deal being pitched as corporate flavour debt - a flavour the banks and ratings agencies bought into.
+Both bond and bank debt were oversubscribed, the bank debt allocations were cut back by around one-third and pricing on the bank debt was so tight that it mirrored that of the bonds.
+This is both unusual and symptomatic of the bond and bank debt being tendered in parallel and the deal being pitched as corporate flavour debt - a flavour the banks and ratings agencies bought into.